Majdi-Aref/mildew-detector/README.md

 - It contains a report of the uploaded images and their respective prediction results that a user can download.

 ![Powdery mildew detection page image](readme-images/powdery-mildew-detection.png)

+## 6. 4.
+Project hypothesis page

+- This page details the project hypotheses and their validations.